FredMFNRogers/pirate-puzzle-walkthrough-DEF-CON-31/README.md

 ACQUIRE KNOWLEDGE THEN DECODE THESE MARKINGS ON PIRATE DISC ONCE THE SECRET ENCODED VISIBLE UPON SURFACE OF THE ROUND IS DECIPHERED HAVING ANIMAL VALIDATION.

-FIND ONE GREEN OR BLUE NAPKIN WITH RED INK PEN OR A MARKER WRITE ON IT THE DISC SECRET WORDS REVEALED WITH GROUP NAME AND A USER HANDLE ALSO MARK ON THE FACE PARCHMENT ALL CONFIRMATION NUMBERS IN THE TRIALS BUT NO ACCESS CODES TURN IN PAPER AND WRITING INSTRUMENT TO EITHER PIRATES R CON OR TRUE DIRECT AT DEFCON BUT IF NOT IN LAS VEGAS ERUMOK THEN USER MUST SEND PHOTO OF BOTH PAPER AND INKING DEVICE TO US IN PRIVATE MESSAGE OR EMAIL THWE WILL MEET SOON LU
+FIND ONE GREEN OR BLUE NAPKIN WITH RED INK PEN OR A MARKER WRITE ON IT THE DISC SECRET WORDS REVEALED WITH GROUP NAME AND A USER HANDLE ALSO MARK ON THE FACE PARCHMENT ALL CONFIRMATION NUMBERS IN THE TRIALS BUT NO ACCESS CODES TURN IN PAPER AND WRITING INSTRUMENT TO EITHER PIRATES R CON OR TRUE DIRECT AT DEFCON BUT IF NOT IN LAS VEGAS ERUMOK THEN USER MUST SEND PHOTO OF BOTH PAPER AND INKING DEVICE TO US IN PRIVATE MESSAGE OR EMAIL THX WE WILL MEET SOON
 ```

 ### 9A.
 The final door